Understanding the Causes Behind the Bitcoin Crash

 Pump-and-Dump Schemes and Market Volatility

-• Pump-and-dump schemes are another type of manipulation that can cause market instability.
+Pump-and-dump schemes are another form of market manipulation that can create instability.
 These schemes artificially inflate Bitcoin’s price, leading to sharp price drops once the manipulators sell their assets.
+These activities contribute to the volatility that causes crashes, including the Bitcoin Crash in 2021.

 Increased Institutional Investment